analytixncs/naviga-analytics-docs/docs/informer/informer-mappings.md

 INVOICE.ID is a MV (Multi Valued) field which means that there can be multiple invoices for every campaign.

 These invoices are part of the Billing schedule.
-This means that the billing schedule fields in AD Internet Campaigns are also MV fields AND since the Invoice INVOICE.ID <28> and Billing Schedule fields are related one to one, you can think of them as being associated at the same level.
+This means that the billing schedule fields in AD Internet Campaigns are also MV fields **AND** since the Invoice INVOICE.ID <28> and Billing Schedule fields are related one to one, you can think of them as being associated at the same level.

 Some useful billing schedule fields **BILLING.AMOUNT <27>** and **BILLING.DATE <26>**.

-To get the Invoice Details, there is a relationship to the AR Invoice mapping as shown below.
+To get the Invoice Details, there is a relationship to the **AR Invoice** mapping as shown below.

 :::tip

-If an Invoice has not *Posted To AR* yet,  you will see it in the AD Internet Campaigns Invoice ID field, but it will not yet exist in the AR Invoices mapping yet.
+If an Invoice has not *Posted To AR* yet,  you will see it in the AD Internet Campaigns INVOICE.ID field, but it will not yet exist in the AR Invoices mapping.

 :::